The Magic of Writing

 The book was called Witch Week.
 It takes place in a very old-fashioned school at Halloween...

 [Six pages follow--how she wrote into Witch Week her childhood memories of harsh school staff and sickening dinners.
-She found herself changing one detail--instead of "fishes' eyes in glue" and "dead daffodils and mashed caterpillar" for dinner, her character's served "worms in custard"--well, seafood cocktail, but that's what her character calls it.
+She found herself changing one detail--instead of "fishes' eyes in glue" and "dead daffodils and mashed caterpillar" for dinner, her character's served "worms in custard"--well, seafood cocktail, but that's what her character calls it, and thinks of it.
 Soon after Witch Week came out, Diana was talked into a reunion.
 It got relocated to a school, at Halloween, where they served, yes, worms in custard.
-Bad worms.
+As it turned out, bad worms.
 She spent all night puking.
 While little witches knocked on the door shouting "Trick or treat!"
 Ha, ha.
 Don't write about your schooldays--Ed.]

 Well, after various other strange experiences, my eccentric friend went back to Sussex and I finished the book.
 I then started, immediately, to write Archer's Goon.
 Just picked up a fresh block of paper and began.
 Now those of you who have read this book will know that it hinges on a man called Quentin Sykes discovering a newborn baby in the snow.
 I had just started the second draft of this book when my eccentric Sussex friend went for a walk in the middle of a winter's night and discovered a baby.
 He found it a very moving experience--but I felt acutely responsible.
 It is all very well my books coming true on me--it is a risk I take--but when this starts rubbing off on other people it is no joke.
 The trouble is, a book demands that certain incidents are present in it, and to deny this is to spoil the book...

 from Something About the Author (Reflections pp. 297-8); 1987